 HOST - These plants provide a special service in the survival of the insect species, typically by supporting larvae.
-Some insects are dependent on just a few species of plants.
+Some insects are dependent on just a few species of plants, like monarchs and milkweeds.

 FOOD SOURCE - Generally refers to nectar and pollen, but can include leaves, that insects need.
-Butterflies & Moths - Indicated with an "L", one source referenced Lepidoptera (both butterflies and moths).
-Another source specified only butterflies, indicated with a "B." Native Bees - This includes the "solitary bees" that one source referenced in their database.
-Bumblebees - Bumblebee queens overwinter in soil and leaf litter, emerging in spring to nest, lay eggs, and collect nectar and pollen.
+Butterflies & Moths - (L) Indicated with an "L" for Lepidoptera (both butterflies and moths).
+Native Bees - (NB) This includes "solitary bees" that one source referenced in their database.
+Bumblebees - (BB) Bumblebee queens overwinter in soil and leaf litter, emerging in spring to nest, lay eggs, and collect nectar and pollen.
 The first brood are worker females who then help collect food for subsequent broods over the next few weeks.

-Hummingbirds - The primary diet for hummingbirds are small insects, but they enjoy specific flowers as well.
+Hummingbirds - (H) The primary diet for hummingbirds are small insects, but they enjoy specific flowers as well.
 Instead of or in addition to sugar water feeders, overripe bananas can hatch multiple generations of fruit flies.
 Hummingbirds use spider webbing for nesting.

-Other - Includes wasps, flies, beetles, and honey bees.
+Other - Includes wasps, flies, beetles, birds, honey bees.